Produced and written by Hideo Kojima, Metal Gear Solid is an action/infiltration game released by Konami in 1998 on the Sony PlayStation.

 From left to right.

-- Psycho Mantis: he’s a very talented — and twisted — telekinetic that you’ll fight in what is one of the most epic battles in the history of video games.
+- Psycho Mantis: a very talented — and twisted — telekinetic that you’ll fight in what is one of the most epic battles in the history of video games.

 - Revolver Ocelot: exceptional gunner, he plays a central part in the Metal Gear Solid plot.